arcgis.features.summarize_data module

 spatial_relationship

-Required string if not table layers.
+Required string if inputs are not table layers.
 Defines the spatial relationship used to spatially join features.

 spatial_relationship_distance